nextauthjs/next-auth/docs/docs/getting-started/upgrade-to-v5.md

 - OAuth 1.0 support is deprecated.
 - The import `next-auth/next` is replaced.
 See [Authenticating server-side](#authenticating-server-side) for more details.
 - The import `next-auth/middleware` is replaced.
 See [Authenticating server-side](#authenticating-server-side) for more details.
+- The import `next-auth/jwt` is replaced.
+See [Authenticating server-side](#authenticating-server-side) for more details.
 - If you are using a **database adapter** and passing it additional fields from your provider, the default behaviour has changed.
 We used to automatically pass on all fields from the provider to the adapter. **We no longer pass on all returned fields from your provider(s) to the adapter by default**.
 We listened to the community, and decided to revert this to a similar state as it was in v3.
 You must now manually pass on your chosen fields in the provider's `account` callback, if the default is not working for you.
 See: [`account()` docs](/reference/core/providers#account).

 ## Configuration